Inferring the causal effect of journals on citations: Methodology

 The selection of articles by peer review is assumed to lead to a distribution of latent citation rates for journal $j$,

 If $\ajlatcitrate_j$ is high, journal $j$ will tend to publish articles of higher latent citation rates $\latcitrate_i$.
 The median latent citation rate of journal $j$ is $e^{\ajlatcitrate_j}$.
-Effectively, this is a Bayesian hierarchical model, and we specify informed prior distributions based on earlier results\cite{Wang2013} (see Appendix~\ref{sec:app:model} for details).
+Effectively, this is a Bayesian hierarchical model, and we specify informed prior distributions based on earlier results \citep{Wang2013} (see Appendix~\ref{sec:model:analysis} for full details and analysis of the model).
+We illustrate the model in Fig.~\ref{fig:example_fit}.